RNnetwork Blog

 3 travel nurse pay pitfalls to avoid

-Once you’ve shown interest or have spoken to a recruiter, some agencies will send you a letter that looks like an offer, when it’s really not.
-Instead, it may just be a generic pay package that doesn’t take your personal preferences or situation into consideration.
+Once you’ve shown interest or have spoken to a recruiter, some agencies will send you a letter that looks like an offer when it’s not.
+It may just be a generic pay package that doesn’t consider your personal preferences or situation.

 RNnetwork works diligently to come up with a compensation package that’s customized to each nurse’s situation.
-Senior recruiter Chris Georgiou says it may take a few extra minutes on the phone with your recruiter, but by the end of the conversation, you’ll know exactly what you’re going to get paid.
+Senior recruiter Chris Georgiou says it may take a few extra minutes on the phone with your recruiter, but by the end of the conversation, you’ll know exactly what you’ll get paid.

 2. More hours than you signed up for

 It goes without saying that before you accept an assignment, you should read the offer thoroughly.
-One issue that comes up again and again, Kluger says, is you were quoted a weekly pay that looked attractive but was higher only because you ended up working more hours than you anticipated.
+Kluger Loebl says one issue that comes up repeatedly is that you were quoted a weekly pay that looked attractive, but was higher only because you ended up working more hours than you anticipated.

-Some agencies may not be as transparent as they should be in this regard, and you’ll only discover this after you begin your assignment.
-Kluger gives an example of someone who began working for another agency: “The nurse didn’t notice, and it wasn’t clearly communicated that the wages being quoted were for a 48-hour work week rather than a 36-hour work week.”
+Some agencies may not be as transparent as they should be, and you’ll only discover this after you begin your assignment.
+Kluger Loebl gives an example of someone who started working for another agency: “The nurse didn’t notice, and it wasn’t clearly communicated that the wages being quoted were for a 48-hour work week rather than a 36-hour work week.”

 You may be making the promised weekly pay, but you’ll be working more hours than you planned to get it.